hl7au/argonaut-au/pages/_includes/argo-patient-intro.md

     by identifier.system and may be location specific.
 -   Query for a Patient demographic information using first name, last name etc.
--   Query for Patients based on race, ethnicity, gender etc.
+-   Query for Patients based on gender, post code etc.
 -   Query for Patients less than 5 years of age
 -   Query for Patients between ages of 25 and 50